Tim Lewis (basketball): Thailand national team

 On 2016, Lewis was hired as the new Thailand men's national basketball team coach.
 His first experience as a head coach in international play was in the 2016 SEABA Cup, the Southeast Asian qualifying tournament for the 2016 FIBA Asia Challenge.

 Philippines national team consultant

 Lewis in 2017 worked with the staff of the Philippines men's national basketball teamthat will play at the 2017 Southeast Asian Games as a consultant.

 Iowa Wolves (2021–2022)

 On 26 October 2021, Lewis became an assistant coach for the Iowa Wolves of the NBA G League.

+Minnesota Timberwolves (2026–present)

+On September 25, 2026, the Minnesota Timberwolves hired Lewis to serve as an assistant coach under head coach Chris Finch.